openstack-archive/interop/doc/source/process/CoreCriteria.rst

   capabilities that are supported by multiple public cloud providers and private cloud products.

-* **"Used by Tools"** Candidates are widely used capabilities:Should be included if supported by common tools (RightScale, Scalr, CloudForms, ...)
+* **"Used by Tools"** Candidates are widely used capabilities: Should be included if supported by common tools outside of the OpenStack community (RightScale, Scalr, CloudForms, jClouds, Fog, etc...)

-* **"Used by Clients"** Candidates are widely used capabilities: Should be included if part of common libraries (Fog, Apache jclouds, etc)
+* **"Used by Clients"** Candidates are widely used capabilities: Should be included if called by common OpenStack clients (openstackclient, neutronclient, novaclient, etc) if necessary.
+This Criteria pertains mostly to API versioning.
+For example: if v2 of a given API is not used by other OpenStack clients but v1 is, then v2 doesn't achieve the "used by clients" Criteria.

 ALIGNS WITH TECHNICAL DIRECTION
 -------------------------------